-GEICO invested a lot in its disruptive business model.
-This is exactly the sort of marketing, enrollment, and service experience that the technology and representatives from Genius Avenue can provide for any carrier.
+GEICO invested a lot in its disruptive business model, and this is exactly the sort of marketing, enrollment, and service experience that the technology and representatives from Genius Avenue can provide for any carrier.

-At first, insurers may think that DTC marketing only works for private plans and not the workplace.
-To counter this impression, LIMRA published a report arguing that DTC portals for voluntary benefits, such as life insurance, could help spark declining participation as well.
+At first, insurers may think that D2C marketing only works for private plans and not the workplace.
+To counter this impression, LIMRA published a report arguing that D2C portals for voluntary benefits, such as life insurance, could help spark declining participation as well.

-Certainly, carriers can benefit from the exposure that they gain during a workplace’s enrollment event.
-On the other hand, the LIMRA report reminds readers that employee’s needs for life insurance tend to revolve around circumstances such as getting married, having babies, or buying homes and not around their company’s open enrollment period.
+Certainly, carriers can benefit from the exposure they gain during a workplace enrollment event.
+On the other hand, the LIMRA report reminds readers that employees’ life insurance needs tend to revolve around circumstances – such as getting married, having babies, or buying homes – and not around their company’s open enrollment period.

-With websites and phone apps that can help employees research, quote, and buy products in a way that’s both convenient or efficient for them and the carrier, there’s no reason to limit sales to a few days out of an entire year.
+With websites and phone apps that can help employees research, quote, and buy products in a way that’s both convenient and efficient for them and the carrier, there’s no reason to limit sales to just a few days out of the year.

 Selling directly to consumers provides insurance carriers the most powerful tool available against adverse selection: accurate risk assessment.

-By selling direct to consumers, insurance carriers are able to collect the information they need to accurately assess the risk that any individual applicant might hold.
-Group plans specifically prevent carriers from making those calculations, but with online underwriting, individual direct purchasing can create a perfect combination of low-touch, in-bound sales, and high accuracy assessment making it easier for carriers to sell policies while keeping risks manageable.
+By selling directly to consumers, insurance carriers can collect information they need to accurately assess the risk that any individual applicant might bring.
+Group plans, specifically, prevent carriers from making those calculations.
+But with online underwriting, individual direct purchasing can create a perfect combination of low-touch, in-bound sales and high accuracy assessment, making it easier for carriers to sell policies while keeping risks manageable.

-Naturally, all insurers don’t aim to eliminate the personal service that agents provide.
+Naturally, not all insurers aim to eliminate the personal service that agents provide.
 They just hope to balance agencies, banks, and other channels with the online infrastructure that can expand their market position.

-- Over 30 percent of carriers said that DTC marketing offered them their most potentially lucrative opportunity to purse in the next year.
+- Over 30 percent of carriers said that D2C marketing offered them their most potentially lucrative opportunity to pursue in the next year.
 No other proposed solution got as many positive responses.

-- In addition, 40 percent of respondents said they were at least considering adding DTC channels to their marketing.
-That answer ranked higher than not adding any new distribution channels or adding more fee-based advisors, banks, agents, or any other choice.
+- In addition, 40 percent of respondents said they were at least considering adding D2C channels to their marketing.
+That answer ranked higher than not adding any new distribution channels, adding more fee-based advisors, banks, and agents, or any other choice.

-The report also mentioned that insurers mentioned improving customer experience and distribution as their most critical success factors in the next several months.
-They also hoped to work on improving analytic capabilities, innovation, and reducing administrative costs as important goals.
+The report also stated that insurers mentioned improving customer experience and distribution as their most critical success factors in the next several months.
+They also hoped to work on improving analytic capabilities and innovation while reducing administrative costs.
 A.M.
-Best reported that so many carriers planned to offer DTC products and services in order the achieve these goals.
-Those are exactly the kind of goals that Genius Avenue supports with both its platform and its people.
+Best reported that many carriers plan to offer D2C products and services in order the achieve these goals, and these are exactly the kinds of goals that Genius Avenue supports with both its platform and its people.

 Insurance carriers don’t need to reinvent the wheel to offer insurance products directly to consumers.
-Not only does Genius Avenue technology simplify sales, it also enables member enrollment and administration.
-The platform includes live customer service and billing service, so there’s no need to make a large investment in manpower or infrastructure.
-Learn how Genius Avenue serves insurance carriers by expanding distribution opportunities and delivering on customer experience in a way that maximizes retention and lifetime value.
+Not only does Genius Avenue’s technology simplify sales, but it also enables member enrollment and administration.
+The platform includes live customer service and billing, so there’s no need to make a large investment in manpower or infrastructure.
+Learn how Genius Avenue serves insurance carriers by expanding distribution opportunities and delivering customer experience in a way that maximizes retention and lifetime value.